netdata/netdata/registry/README.md

 Your web browser **only**!
 If sending this information is against your policies, you can [run your own registry](#run-your-own-registry)

 Your Netdata servers do not talk to the registry.
-This is a UML diagram of its operation:
+This is a Unified Modeling Language (UML) diagram of its operation:

 ![registry](https://cloud.githubusercontent.com/assets/2662304/19448565/11a70632-94ab-11e6-9d80-f410b4acb797.png)